 This book is for any mom who wants to take her passion and skills and turn them into a profitable business.
 I cover actionable steps related to tracking finances, handling taxes, deciding on a business structure, practical time management strategies for building a business while still having time for your family, and much more!

 Leadpages is the software I use to build all of my landing pages.
 Not only do I build beautiful and high-converting landing pages, I also use their LeadBoxes feature to insert text and picture links into all of my blog posts to collect email addresses.
-I went from 56 people on my email list in late Feb 2016 to almost 3,500 in Sept 2016 by investing in LeadPages.
-I built the landing page for my book Busy Moms Building using their drag and drop template, and I offer LeadPages packages if you need help getting started.
+I grew my email list to over 14,000 in under a year by investing in LeadPages.
+I built the landing page for my book Busy Moms Building using their drag and drop template.
 This is by far the best investment in a tool that I’ve made in my business!

 - I found the backend interface to be easier to use (as well as the native sales page features)